-My family is Chinese and we 1 (live) / living in Paris, France.
-My favorite time of year is February, when we celebrate Chinese New Year.
-Many streets in Paris 2 (put) / do up decorations and there are a lot of parties.
+My family is Chinese and we 1(live)/ living in Paris, France.
+My favourite time of year is February when we celebrate Chinese New Year.
+Many streets in Paris 2(put)/ do up decorations and there are lots of parties.

-Last year we ^{3.} see / (saw) a parade at City Hall.
-There were many girls in beautiful pink ^{4.} sneakers / (traditional clothes).
-They walked along the road and they banged on big ^{5.} violins / (drums) very loudly.
-After the parade, we ^{6.} (went) / going to a party at my aunt's house.
-We ate ^{7.} (some) / any Chinese food and listened ^{8.} at / (to) some Chinese music.
-Then my aunt 9 (gave) / had presents to all the children.
+Last year we 3 see /(saw)a parade at City Hall.
+There were lots of girls in beautiful pink 4 trainers / costumes They walked along the road and they banged on big 5 violins / (drums) very loudly.
+After the parade we '(went) / going to a party at my aunt's house.
+We ate 7(some) / any Chinese food and listened 8 at /(to)some Chinese music.
+Then my aunt 9 (gave)/ had presents to all the children.

-- Complete the questions with the simple present or the present progressive.
-Then ask and answer the questions in pairs. - 1.
-What are the girls doing (girls / do) in the photo?
+- Complete the questions with the present simple or the present continuous.
+Then ask and answer the questions in pairs. - What are the girls doing (girls / do) in the photo?
+(They're playing music and they're waving red streamers.)
+Are they dancing (they / dance)?
+(No, they aren't.)

-(They're playing music and they're waying red streamers.) - (They're playing music and they're waving red streamers.)
-2. Are they dancing (they / dance)?
-(No, they aren't.) - 3.
-Do you ever go (you / ever / go) to parades like this? - 4.
-Do you like (you / like) Chinese food? - 5.
-What do your parents do (your parents / do) for the New Year? - 3 Complete the text with the simple past of the verbs from the box.
+- 3 Do you ever go (you / ever / go) to parades like this? - 4 Do you like (you / like) Chinese food? - 5 What do your parents do (your parents / do) at New Year? - Complete the text with the past simple of the verbs from the box.

-buy eat go have make play taste

-Last weekend, we 1. had a party at my house.
-In the morning, we 2. went to the store and we 3. bought a lot of good food.
-In the afternoon, I 4. made a cake for the party.
-At the party we 5. played some games!

-Then we 6. ate the cake.
-It 7. tasted really good.
+buy eat go have make play taste had Last weekend, we 1 a party at my house. went In the morning, we 2 to the shops and we 3 bought lots of nice food.
+In the afternoon, I4 made a cake for the party.
+At the party we 5 played some games!
+Then we 6 ate the tasted cake.
+It 7 really good.